 The Rain or Shine Club explores your backyard with a concise, thoughtful outing each week.
-Join the Club for a fun & well planned, no cost, guided adventure.
+Join the Club for an educational adventure introducing you to RRCT’s recent work and successes.
 Every Thursday, always 10 AM, (almost) always free; rain (or snow) or shine.
 Experience your neighborhood in new ways and learn where to explore across town.
-We will visit different places each week across our service area; in Yarmouth, North Yarmouth, Pownal, New Gloucester, Cumberland, Durham and Gray.
+We will visit different places each week across our service area: Yarmouth, North Yarmouth, Pownal, New Gloucester, Durham and Gray.
 Check this page or RRCT’s Facebook page for details and schedule of locations.

 The Rain or Shine Club is here to show you why we protect land, where to access it and the best way to use it.
-The club can be the perfect morning outing for young families, visiting friends, or anyone looking for the best places to explore near home.
-Load your babies into backpacks or come toddle along.
+The club can be the perfect morning outing for new neighbors or anyone looking for new places to explore near home.
 Everyone from infants to grandparents are welcome.
-We keep the group together so everyone enjoys their trip into the wild knowing there’s a safe return as part of the plan.
+We often explore places where we have recently improved trails, recently enhanced habitat, or are working on conservation projects.

 Be mindful of the weather, and dress accordingly.
 Bring appropriate gear, snacks and a thermos or water bottle.
 Check back here for any updates or changes.
 Well behaved dogs are usually welcome with a leash.

 If you are running late or need better driving directions please call or text Kyle.
 We have cell service at nearly all of our trip locations.
 (207)632-6112.